sidhu177/UsefulSQL/Main/Views.md

 SELECT * FROM public.Marketing_view
 ```

 Postgres has a unique type of view called Materialized View.
+The advantage of using Marketing_view is that it acts like an actual table and saves data so it returns quicker than a normal View.